guderlabs/kiping-privacy-policy/README.md

 Kiping works fully offline.
 An internet connection is only required when using the optional Financial Insight feature.

-# Children's Privacy

-Kiping does not knowingly collect any data from children under the age of 13.

 # Changes to This Policy

 This Privacy Policy may be updated in the future.
 Any updates will be reflected on this page.